-As the container's soil is continually flushed out by watering, it needs regular fertilization, generally about once every other week.
+The container garden's soil gets continually flushed with watering, so add fertilizer about once every two weeks.
 Water soluble fertilizers work great to provide a quick release of nutrients to the plants.
-Some fertilizers are produced with organically sourced materials, such as Neptune's Seaweed and Fish Fertilizer, an all natural product I've used with great results.
-The difference between fertilized, and non-fertilized containers, can be truly dramatic, providing faster growth and more bountiful harvests.
-However, too much of a good thing can damage a plant, so it is important to follow the directions found on the packaging to avoid over-fertilizing and to achieve the best results.
+Seek fertilizers produced with organically sourced materials, such as Neptune's Seaweed and Fish Fertilizer — an all natural product with great results.
+The difference between fertilized and non-fertilized containers is dramatic: you'll get faster growth and more bountiful harvests, but be careful!
+Too much of a good thing will damage your plants, so follow the directions found on the packages.
+Avoid over-fertilizing to achieve the best results.

 Different veggies and herbs require different container sizes.
-Small herbs and salad greens can be grown in 6 inch deep pots; beans, beets, carrots, eggplants, peppers, swiss chard, and patio tomatoes need at least an 8-12 inch pot; while a full size tomato plant needs at least a 12 inch container to accommodate its root system.
+Small herbs and salad greens should grow well in 6 inch deep pots; beans, beets, carrots, eggplants, peppers, swiss chard, and patio tomatoes need at least an 8-12 inch pot; while a full size tomato plant needs at least a 12 inch container to accommodate its root system.
 (Cornell U Extension, Chemung County May, 2001).
-If your container is larger, or is a raised bed table garden, you can, and should, plant more than one plant per container.
-However, don't overcrowd them, as they will grow many times in size than the small seedling or seed you start with.
-The two photos of a veggie garden container I planted last year at the store, taken about 2 weeks apart, show the dramatic growth of the plants you can achieve in a very short time.
+If your container is larger, or you have a raised bed table garden, plant more than one item per container.
+Don't overcrowd them — they're going to grow MUCH larger than the seeds that started them!
 Dwarf, bush or patio varieties of veggies work best in containers, but don't be reluctant to experiment with different types of veggies and herbs that you like to eat.
-You can also use hanging baskets for trailing plants, such as cucumbers, strawberries or even cherry tomatoes.
+Try using hanging baskets for trailing plants, such as cucumbers, strawberries or even cherry tomatoes.